 Cookie Sheet Magnet Scramble

-Alphabet Paper Chain Making:
+Alphabet Paper Chain Making

-Catch a Letter Water Play & Alphabet Wash Sensory Bins
+Catch a Letter Water Sensory Play

 This is an easy water bin that I fill with foam letters and a fish tank net from the pet store (great for sensory bins).
 Liam simply caught a letter, named it, thought of a word and worked on the sound the letter made.
 Also check out our alphabet wash we did in the Spring! (post here)